About

 The Long Story

 David's third album 'Faces' was released in March 2015 on Lyte Records under the label's new distribution deal with Universal.
 It featured a wide range of collaborators, including hip-hop visionary Talib Kweli, jazz icons Joe Lovano, Jason Rebello and Jean Tousaint, and singers Duke Special, Cleveland Watkiss and Anne Lyttle.
 It was recorded in New York, London, Dublin and Lyttle's country studio in Co.
-Armagh, and quickly commanded diverse international attention in the media from Rolling Stone in the U.S. to Japanese radio giant J Wave.
+Armagh, and commanded diverse international attention from Rolling Stone in the U.S. to Japanese radio giant J Wave.
 BBC's Laverne Laverne, RTE Radio 1's John Creedon and Jazz FM were among the album's champions closer to home and 'Faces' quickly became David's most critically acclaimed album to date.
-Following live dates in Ireland and the UK he was nominated for a MOBO Award for Best Jazz Act in September 2015 and in October 2015 was nominated for an Urban Music Award.
-Also during 2015 David was Musician-In-Residence at the Nerve Centre, Derry, as part of the city's legacy initiative following its designation as UK City of Culture in 2013.
-The residency was primarily about collaboration and included the roots album Say & Do with Northern Irish singer/songwriter VerseChorusVerse, formerly of And So I Watch You From Afar, which went to No. 1 in the Amazon UK blues chart in November 2015.
+Following live dates in Ireland and the UK he was nominated for a MOBO Award for Best Jazz Act and an Urban Music Award.
+Also during 2015 David was Musician-In-Residence at the Nerve Centre, Derry, as part of the city's legacy initiative following its status as UK City of Culture in 2013.
+The residency's collaborations included the roots album 'Say & Do' with Northern Irish singer/songwriter VerseChorusVerse, formerly of And So I Watch You From Afar, which reached No. 1 in the Amazon UK blues chart in November 2015.
 David's nomination in the MOBO Awards for Best Jazz Act was a major breakthrough and led to a busy touring year in 2016 with dates throughout the UK and Ireland, and in Austria, Germany and Holland.
-He was also Artist-In-Residence at the MAC, Belfast, with Moving On Music, for three months, acting as a mentor to emerging Northern Irish jazz artists.
+He was also Artist-In-Residence at the MAC, Belfast, with Moving On Music, for 3 months, acting as a mentor to emerging Northern Irish jazz artists.

 In 2017 David carried out an ambitious coast-to-coast U.S. artist residency funded by the Arts Council of Northern Ireland's Major Individual Award.
 Traveling 5000 miles in his red Cadillac DeVille, he performed for cowboys, UFO tourists, bikers and the unsuspecting public in an attempt to understand what people really think of jazz.
 The project was sponsored by Yamaha drums and Donegal craft soft drink McDaid's Football Special, which David chose as his official tour drink.
-He also vlogged for the MOBO Awards' YouTube channel and had coverage from NPR, BBC and KUNV Las Vegas, who interviewed him at various stages of his journey.
+He also vlogged for the MOBO Awards' YouTube channel and received coverage from NPR, BBC and KUNV Las Vegas, who interviewed him at various stages of his journey.
 Later in 2017 David's spent six weeks in Suzhou, China, as the British Council and PRSF's Musician-In-Residence.
 He collaborated with Chinese tradional musicians, produced the studio track 'Summer Always Passes' and released the weekly podcast 'Tapes From China'.

 From November 2019 until the arrival of Covid-19 he performed in Egypt, Lebanon, Israel, Thailand, Vietnam, Malaysia, Singapore and Jamaica.
 During lockdown, David collaborated with film great Liam Neeson in a much-publicised reimagining of Van Morrison's 'On Hyndford Street', as part of Hot Press magazine's celebration of the music legend at 75.